 “I was on the floor with him, and my mom was here and she called 911.
 I was scared to death, just horrified,” she said.
 The couple had been married for 24 years.

-Mayo Clinic doctors found that her husband had an aortic aneurism that was too small to repair but was in need of close monitoring.
-Since that day, her husband is checked every six months at Mayo to make sure the aneurism hasn’t grown to a life-endangering size.
-To help ensure the best outcome should surgery for his aneurism ever become necessary, Ford’s husband has lost 100 pounds!
+Mayo Clinic doctors found that her husband had an aortic aneurysm that was too small to repair but was in need of close monitoring.
+Since that day, her husband is checked every six months at Mayo to make sure the aneurysm hasn’t grown to a life-endangering size.
+To help ensure the best outcome should surgery for his aneurysm ever become necessary, Ford’s husband has lost 100 pounds!

 Ford admits that her husband’s wait-and-see situation has been very stressful.

 “I’ve gotten better in the last year.
 My supervisor at work would tell me (early on) that ‘He’s going to be fine and you’re going to be dead from stress,’” she said.
 So, she decided to give her stress an outlet by channeling her competitive nature.
 She has poured her heart into raising money and awareness for cardiovascular health in Florida.

 Ford isn’t shy to spread that message to anyone who will listen or consider donating to the American Heart Association’s annual Heart Walk.

 “When the Heart Walk came up, I was all over it.
 We needed to raise money for education and research,” Ford said.
 “Every year, I get so excited around (Heart Walk) time.
 I try to raise more money than anyone else.
 I tell my coworkers to save their change for what I call Spare Change Friday.
 Most of the Mayo radiologists are very generous,” she smiles.

 Indeed.
 She’s raised more than $13,000 over the past three years and is Mayo Clinic’s top Florida fundraiser.